marcopaglio/BookingApp/README.md

 ```
 bcdedit /set xsavedisable 0
 ```
-You should see a confirmation message.
+If you see a confirmation message then your cores have AVX support.

-### Have you already install all the necessary?
+### What else?

 In order to replicate buildings or using the application, following programs have to be installed on your machine:
 1. Java SDK (and JRE?)
 11